Mentorship

 Here are some reasons why:

-1. Diverse needs – Different employees have different needs and learning preferences.
-Offering a variety ensures everyone, regardless of background or personality, can find effective support.
+1. Diverse needs – Different employees have different learning needs and preferences.
+Offering a variety ensures everyone, regardless of background or personality, can find the right support.

 2. Inclusive culture – Recognizing and embracing different mentoring styles allows organizations to cultivate a more inclusive culture.

-3. Enhanced personalization – Mentees can access mentors with specific expertise, mentoring techniques, or even similar life experiences, leading to more impactful and relevant guidance.
+3. Enhanced personalization – Mentees can access mentors with specific expertise, mentoring models, or even similar life experiences, leading to more impactful and relevant guidance.

 4. Engagement and retention boost – Employees who feel supported and encouraged through personalized mentorship are more engaged and invested.
 It translates to reduced turnover.